Campobello Island: A Travel Guide for the Canadian Maritimes' Best Kept Secret

 There are two incredibly photogenic lighthouses on the island: Mulholland Point Lighthouse and Head Harbour Lighthouse.

 Mulholland Point Lighthouse overlooks the Lubec Narrows and the bridge between Campobello Island and Lubec, Maine.
 It is located in the Southwest of the island.
-The point offers stunning views of Water Street in Lubec, which is essentially Lubec’s small downtown and the many fishing boats docked offshore.
+Its location offers stunning views of Water Street in Lubec, essentially Lubec’s downtown area, and the many fishing boats docked offshore.
 It’s a great place to take a picnic and watch the sun go down.

 Mulholland Lighthouse on Campobello Island at sunset.